 (Organized by the BDRP Science Committee)

 Cellular analysis of developmental processes and toxicities has traditionally entailed bulk methods (e.g., transcriptomics) that lack single cell resolution or tissue localization methods (e.g., immunostaining) that allow only a few genes to be monitored in each experiment.
 Recent technological advances have enabled interrogation of genomic function at the single-cell level, providing new opportunities to unravel developmental pathways and processes with unprecedented resolution.
 This session will address emerging technologies of single-cell RNA-sequencing (scRNA-seq) to globally characterize comprehensive cell types and their molecular characteristics through RNA-based cell lineage maps (continuum gene expression manifolds).
 A map of human embryogenesis at single-cell resolution (www.humancellatlas.org) will provide an encyclopedia of genes that define organogenesis.
 This technology, combined with artificial intelligence to discover key organizational principles, was recognized by Science magazine as the “Breakthrough of the year” for 2018 due to transformative potential on the way we study how human cells mature over a lifetime, how tissues regenerate, and how cells change in diseases (e.g., patient tissues to screen disease-specific targets and design precision therapy).
 This symposium will address how it can advance basic and translatable understanding of teratogenesis.
-A panel discussion moderated by Tony Scialli will conclude the symposium so we can start to “dream” as well as be realistic in the levels of granularity that we need.
+A panel discussion will conclude the symposium so we can start to “dream” as well as be realistic in the levels of granularity that we need.

 Assessing and Modeling Perinatal and Postnatal Exposures to Environmental Chemicals in Support of Human Health Risk Assessment Symposium